antrea-io/antrea/docs/multicluster/architecture.md

 * `nginx` Service's ClusterIP `10.11.12.33` from cluster C.

-When the client Pod `pod-a` on cluster A tries to access the multi-cluster Service `antrea-mc-nginx`, the request packet will first goes through the Service load balancing pipeline on the source Node `node-a2`, with one endpoint of the Multi-cluster Service being chosen as the destination.
+When the client Pod `pod-a` on cluster A tries to access the multi-cluster Service `antrea-mc-nginx`, the request packet will first go through the Service load balancing pipeline on the source Node `node-a2`, with one endpoint of the Multi-cluster Service being chosen as the destination.
 Let's say endpoint `10.11.12.33` from cluster C is chosen, then the request packet will be DNAT'd with IP `10.11.12.33` and tunnelled to the local Gateway Node `node-a1`.
-`node-a1` knows the packet is multi-cluster Service traffic destined for Cluster C from the destination IP `10.11.12.33`, and it will tunnel the packet to Cluster C's Gateway Node `node-c1`, after performing SNAT and setting the packet's source IP to its own Gateway IP.
-On `node-c1`, the packet will go through the Service load balancing pipeline again with a local endpoint of Service `nginx` being chosen as the destination.
-As the Service has only one local endpoint - `172.10.11.33` of `pod-c`, the request packet will be DNAT'd to `172.10.11.33` and tunnelled to `node-c2` where `pod-c` is running.
-Finally, on `node-c2` the packet will go through the normal Antrea pipeline and be forwarded to `pod-c`.
+`node-a1` knows from the destination IP (`10.11.12.33`) the packet is multi-cluster Service traffic destined for cluster C, and it will tunnel the packet to cluster C's Gateway Node `node-c1`, after performing SNAT and setting the packet's source IP to its own Gateway IP.
+On `node-c1`, the packet will go through the Service load balancing pipeline again with an endpoint of Service `nginx` being chosen as the destination.
+As the Service has only one endpoint - `172.10.11.33` of `pod-c`, the request packet will be DNAT'd to `172.10.11.33` and tunnelled to `node-c2` where `pod-c` is running.
+Finally, on `node-c2` the packet will go through the normal Antrea forwarding pipeline and be forwarded to `pod-c`.

 ## Antrea Multi-cluster NetworkPolicy